-- On your free time take time to discover more about the local culture and people’s lives and how they earn their income.
+- In your free time, take time to discover more about the local culture and people’s lives and livelihoods.

 - Please refrain from buying products made from endangered species, hard woods or ancient artifacts.

-- Respect the local Greek village culture, traditions and holy places – if in doubt ask advice.
+- Respect the local Greek village culture, traditions and holy places – if in doubt, ask for advice.

 - Although Mt.
 Pelion is blessed with abundant pure water, please use it mindfully.

-- Remember that local people have different ways of thinking and concepts of time, this just makes them different not wrong – cultivate the habit of asking questions rather than the Industrial Western habit of knowing the answers!
+- Remember that local people have different ways of thinking and concepts of time – this just makes them different, not wrong!
+We invite you to cultivate the habit of curiosity and inquiry rather than assuming you know all the answers!